Physics-50/Module-3/docs/superweak2.md

 You should submit the following on Gradescope:

 + The plot used to determine the wavelength of your laser.
 This plot must include the uncertainties on your data points and include a line of best fit that has been determined with a weighted fit.
 As always, make sure to include units on your axis labels.
 You will be asked to upload this plot 3 times.
-You should upload the same plot each time. you do not need to write a caption.
+You should upload the same plot each time.
+You do not need to write a caption.

 + A link to a spreadsheet with your experimental data